docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 A list of the identity providers that we support is found in the [Docker Compatibility matrix] (http://success.docker.com/article/compatibility-matrix).

-## Prererquisites
+## Prerequisites

-Before you can enable SAMLauthentication, you must first be set up with your identity provider of choice.
+Before you can enable SAML authentication, you must first be set up with your identity provider of choice.
+This process varies from provider to provider, so consult your provider's documentation for details.
+There are specific bits of information you need from the identity provider to enable UCP to authenticate with that identity.